-In Matthew 26:69-75 (also Luke 22:55-62 and John 18:17-18, 25-27) the Apostle Peter denied Jesus and lied about knowing Him.
+In Matt.
+26:69-75 (also Luke 22:55-62 and John 18:17-18, 25-27) the apostle Peter denied Jesus and lied about knowing him.
 So why did he do this?
 The answer is simple.
 He was afraid.
 Of what was he afraid?
-Most probably he was afraid of joining Jesus in His trial before the Sanhedrin, which he knew was probably going to end in Jesus' death.
-Remember, Jesus had been threatened by the Jewish leadership many times before (Matthew 12:14; John 8:59; 10:31; 11:8), and undoubtedly Peter knew of this.
+Most probably he was afraid of joining Jesus in his trial before the Sanhedrin, which he knew was probably going to end in Jesus' death.
+Remember, Jesus had been threatened by the Jewish leadership many times before (Matt.
+12:14; John 8:59; 10:31; 11:8) and undoubtedly Peter knew of this.
 So if Peter had identified himself with Jesus, Peter was most probably afraid he would join Him in His fate.